gevorg/htpasswd/README.md

  - `-c` - Create a new file.
  - `-n` - Don't update file; display results on stdout.
  - `-m` - Use MD5 encryption for passwords.
 This is the default.
+ - `-B` - Use bcrypt encryption for passwords.
+This is currently considered to be very secure.
+ - `-C` - This flag is only allowed in combination with -B (bcrypt encryption).
+It sets the computing time used for the bcrypt algorithm (higher is more secure but slower, default: 5, valid: 4 to 31).
  - `-d` - Use crypt() encryption for passwords.
 This algorithm limits the password length to 8 characters.
 This algorithm is insecure by today's standards.
  - `-s` - Use SHA encryption for passwords.
 This algorithm is insecure by today's standards.
  - `-p` - Do not encrypt the password (plaintext).